altocodenl/tagaway/readme.md

    - Suggest geotagging when having a few pivs uploaded, but only once; either enable it or dismiss the message, and don't show it again.
    - When clicking on no man's land, unselect.
    - When querying untagged pivs AND pivs are selected, show "Done tagging" button.
 When tagging those pivs, they remain in selection until either 1) "Done tagging" button is clicked; 2) all pivs are unselected; or 3) "untagged" is removed from query.
+   - Retain current query and scroll position in the URL, so it can be copied and opened into a new tab.
+   - The back button takes you to the previous query (including its scroll position), but not to the same query with a different scroll position.

 - Open
    - Open piv and trigger fullscreen.